luisbocanegra/LightlyShaders/README.md

  ![default](https://github.com/a-parhom/LightlyShaders/blob/master/screenshot.png)
  This is a fork of Luwx's [LightlyShaders](https://github.com/Luwx/LightlyShaders), which in turn is a fork of [ShapeCorners](https://sourceforge.net/projects/shapecorners/).

+ This fork fixes the infamous [bug](https://bugs.kde.org/show_bug.cgi?id=395725) with blurred corners, though in a somehow hacky way.

- This fork adds following functionality:
+ Also, it adds the following functionality:
  - an additional outer dark outline;
  - an option to make dark outline totally black (good with dark themes);
  - an option to disable plugin for maximized windows;
  - an option to use squircled corners instead of rounded (based on code from ZacharyTalis's [ShapeCorners fork](https://github.com/ZacharyTalis/ShapeCorners)).

- Also it fixes the infamous [bug](https://bugs.kde.org/show_bug.cgi?id=395725) with blurred corners, though in a somehow hacky way.

  # Warnings:

  ## 1. This effect is basically a hack!